 Antique Style: Mixing the Old and the New

 Every successful interior should have one thing in common – a mix of the old and new.
-Unless you are going for a room that says the Palace of Versailles, not every budget can accommodate an “antiques only” museum look.
-Adding a touch of modern or transitional furniture provides a balance and a fresh touch while a treasured heirloom evokes an immediate “Old World” feel – it can be a happy marriage for both style, creating a seamless blend and something we like to call, antique style.
+Not every budget can accommodate an “antiques only” museum look.
+Adding modern furniture provides a balance and a fresh touch.
+Seamlessly blending antiques and transitional furniture creates something we like to call antique style.

 Here are 5 tips for creating an antique style:

 - First, decide on what type of style.

 If it’s modern, then you can add a touch of chinoiserie or if you favor French interiors, add an ornate Louis XV mirror or gilt console and flank with Gabby’s modern.